tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 ## Data collection (Mapping & Data paring)

-Once you have clicked the `Calibrate` button, the first step of calibration process will automatically start building the map by using NDT/GICP algorithm with the `mapping lidar`.
-You can visualize process of building the map on the `rviz`.
+Once you have clicked the `Calibrate` button, the first step of the calibration process will automatically start building the map by using NDT/GICP algorithm with the `mapping lidar`.
+You can visualize the process of building the map on the `rviz`.

 ![mapping_based_calibrator](../images/mapping_based_calibrator/map1.jpg)